-The Downside of Representing Yourself in a Motorcycle Accident Lawsuit
+Why You Should Not Represent Yourself in a Motorcycle Accident Lawsuit in New Jersey

 Despite a decrease in the number of fatal motorcycle accidents nationally in recent years, New Jersey has had a troubling increase in serious motorcycle accidents.
 In 2017 alone, the number of fatal motorcycle crashes increased by 15 percent.
 If you have suffered an injury in a New Jersey motorcycle accident, you may have a valid claim for damages.